 In response to COVID-19, the Disclosure and Barring Service (DBS) has made changes to its guidance on standard and enhanced DBS ID checking to minimise the need for face-to-face contact.

-Should we engage the services of any volunteers, we will continue to follow the checking and risk assessment process set out in paragraphs 183 to 188 of Keeping Children Safe in Education 2020.
+Should we engage the services of any volunteers, we will continue to follow the checking and risk assessment process set out in Keeping Children Safe in Education 2021.
 Under no circumstances will a volunteer who has not been checked be left unsupervised or allowed to engage in regulated activity.

 It is essential from a safeguarding perspective that we are aware, on any given day, which staff or volunteers are on our school site and that the appropriate checks have been carried out on those individuals.
 We will continue to maintain our single central record (SCR) during these measures to ensure we have this awareness.

-We recognise that children can abuse their peers, and our staff are clear about the school’s policy and procedures regarding peer on peer abuse.
-All peer on peer abuse is unacceptable and will be taken seriously.
+We recognise that children can potentially abuse their peers and also children of different ages, and our staff are clear about the school’s policy and procedures regarding child on child abuse.
+All child on child abuse is unacceptable and will be taken seriously.
 We also recognise that abuse can still occur during a school closure or partial closure and between those children who do attend the school site during these measures.

-Our staff will remain vigilant to the signs of peer-on-peer abuse and will continue to follow the process set out in our Safeguarding Policy
+Our staff will remain vigilant to the signs of child-on-child abuse and will continue to follow the process set out in our Safeguarding Policy

 Staff who interact with children online will continue to look out for signs a child may be at risk.
 If a staff member is concerned about a child, that staff member will report that concern to the Designated Safeguarding Lead or deputy Designated Safeguarding Lead.

 Children may join our school from other settings.
 If they do, we will seek from those settings the relevant welfare and child protection information.
 This is relevant for all children that join us, but it will be especially important where children are vulnerable.